Anne of Austria

+Anne was born in Valladolid to King Philip III of Spain and Margaret of Austria.
+She was betrothed to King Louis XIII of France in 1612 and they married three years later.
+The two had a difficult marital relationship, exacerbated by her miscarriages and the anti-Habsburg stance of Louis' first minister, Cardinal Richelieu.
+Despite a climate of distrust amidst the Franco-Spanish War and twenty-three years of childlessness in which she suffered five miscarriages, Anne gave birth to an heir, Louis, in 1638 and a second son, Philippe two years later.

+When Louis XIII died in 1643, Anne outmaneuvered her opponents to become sole regent to her four-year-old son, Louis XIV, and appointed Cardinal Mazarin as chief minister.
+The Fronde, a major revolt by the French nobility against Anne and Mazarin's government, broke out but was ultimately suppressed.
+In 1651, Anne's regency formally ended when Louis was declared of age.
+Accounts of French court life of her era emphasize her closeness to her son, and her disapproval of his infidelity to her niece and daughter-in-law Maria Theresa.
+She retired from active politics in 1661 and moved to the convent she had commissioned, Val-de-Grâce, where she died of breast cancer five years later.

 Early life

 Born at the Benavente Palace in Valladolid, Spain, and baptised Ana María Mauricia, she was the eldest daughter of King Philip III of Spain and his wife Margaret of Austria.
 She held the titles of Infanta of Spain and of Portugal (since her father was king of Portugal as well as Spain) and Archduchess of Austria.
 Despite her Spanish birth, she was referred to as Anne of Austria because the rulers of Spain belonged to the senior branch of the House of Austria, known later as the House of Habsburg, a designation relatively uncommon before the 19th century.

-Anne was raised mainly at the Royal Alcazar of Madrid.
-Unusual for a royal princess, Anne grew up close to her parents, who were very religious.
+Anne was raised mainly at the Royal Alcázar of Madrid.
+Unusually for a royal princess, Anne grew up close to her parents, who were very religious.
 She was raised to be religious too, and was often taken to visit monasteries during her childhood.
 In 1611, she lost her mother, who died in childbirth.
 Despite her grief, Anne did her best to take care of her younger siblings, who referred to her with affection as their mother.